le0pard/le0pard.github.io/_posts/postgresql/2013-09-05-postgresql-sessting-shared-memory.md

 # Configure shared memory

 We must to setup our Unix system shared memory, if we want tune PostgreSQL.
-We can use [this link] (http://www.postgresql.org/docs/current/static/kernel-resources.html) and see how to setup it.
+We can go by [this link](http://www.postgresql.org/docs/current/static/kernel-resources.html) and see how to setup it.
 But what values to set for shmmax and shmall?
 To do this, I made a small script.
 It's mission - to calculate and display the size of shared memory, which is half the available memory on the server:

 {% highlight bash %}
 #!/bin/bash